Substituting Eggs for Equally Nutritious Alternatives Will Protect Children’s Health, Animals and the Environment

 March 29, 2019

-Animal Equality in India has launched a new campaign to eliminate eggs from the country’s Mid Day Meal Scheme (MDMS).
+Animal Equality in India has launched a new campaign to substitute eggs from the country’s Mid Day Meal Scheme (MDMS), replacing them with equally nutritious alternatives.
 Removing eggs from MDMS, a school meal program designed to provide India’s school-age children better nutrition, will help combat the environmental damage and animal suffering their production causes.

 WHY THIS MATTERS: Food contamination is one of the severe threats to food safety in India, with pathogens like E. Coli and Salmonella easily finding their way into the food chain through egg production.
 Eggs are one of the most common carriers of salmonella, and some students have fallen ill after consuming contaminated food, including eggs from MDMS.